davidsneighbour/components/README.md

     - url3
 ```

-## Additional Redirects
+### Additional Redirects

 - A redirect for 404 errors to Hugo's 404 page (`/layouts/404.html`) - no action by you required
-- A redirect for your netlify URL to your live URL (double content... baaaad) via config parameter:
+- A redirect for your default netlify.com URL to your live URL via config parameter:
   ```
   [params]
   [params.redirects]